Truveta Mapper: A Zero-shot Ontology Alignment Framework: Introduction

-Empirical comparison is made with the state-of-the-art lexical matching approaches and the recent contextual models presented in \cite{OAEI22,he2022machine} on the Unified Medical Language System (UMLS) datasets as part of the New Bio-ML track for OAEI 2022.
-Our solution surpasses state-of-the-art LogMap, AML models, Edit-similarity, and recently proposed BERTMap, AMD, LogMap-Lite, BERTMap-Lite, LSMatch, Matcha and ATMatcher, and offers log-linear complexity in contrast to quadratic in many existing approaches.
+In this work, empirical comparison is made with the state-of-the-art lexical matching approaches and the recent contextual models presented in \cite{OAEI22,he2022machine} on the Unified Medical Language System (UMLS) datasets as part of the Bio-ML track for OAEI 2022.
+The Ontology Alignment Evaluation Initiative (OAEI) organizes yearly campaigns on ontology matching tasks.
+Our solution surpasses state-of-the-art LogMap, AML models, Edit-similarity, and recently proposed BERTMap, AMD, LogMap-Lite, BERTMap-Lite, LSMatch, Matcha and ATMatcher, while offering log-linear complexity in contrast to quadratic in many existing approaches.

 The remainder of this paper is as follows.
 Section \ref{Relwork} reviews the recent SOTA-related works on OM/OA; Section \ref{Methodology} defines the problem statement, provides a high-level understanding of our proposed approach and the ontologies used; Section \ref{TM} describes TM in detail, elaborates on pre-training, fine-tuning, zero-shot learning, and predictions; Section \ref{TM:results} shows the evaluation criteria, results, and gives insight about the overall model performance; and lastly, Section \ref{Conc} provides a detailed discussion, conclusion on the framework, and outlines our potential future works.